Blahah/blahah.github.io/_posts/2013-09-03-i-hate-usearch-for-being-so-good.md

 The problem with USEARCH, though, is its license.
 Only the 32bit version is free, meaning a hard 4GB memory limit.
 But even worse than that, it's closed source and the method is essentially unpublished ([there's a paper](http://bioinformatics.oxfordjournals.org/content/26/19/2460.full), but the details are scant - certainly missing information that would be required to recreate the software from scratch).
 I can run my alignments with USEARCH until the cows come home, and I can verify the results by comparison with BLAST results.
 But for every result I don't verify, I can never be sure it's not done something unexpected.
 I can't check the source code or the mathematical working of the algorithm, so ultimately I don't trust it.

+It's worth mentioning that the author of USEARCH, Robert Edgar, is clearly a skilled computational biologist.
+He also wrote MUSCLE, the multiple sequence aligner that made CLUSTAL look silly when it arrived.
+And he's not a publically funded researcher - he's an independent researcher and needs to make a living from selling his software - so I don't think he's has any ethical imperative to disclose the inner workings of the product.
+But that doesn't make the situation any better for users.

 To my knowledge there is nothing that comes close to the speed of USEARCH.
 The world needs an *open source* aligner with USEARCH's speed and sensitivity.

 For now, I'm using USEARCH, but I feel like I'm violating myself by doing so.
 I hate you USEARCH, for being so damn good and not telling us how.